harshadamhaske/Codsoft-T2/README.md

-This repository includes html, css and javascript files which creates a landing page website.
+This repository includes html and css files which creates a landing page website.
 This is a landing page for vegetable selling website which displays home section, varieties of vegetables, video on benefits of eating vegetables, and a contact me section.